-"We're in Holly B's Bakery on Lopez Island and we have been here for 37 years," Said Holly Bower, owner of the bakery.
+"We're in Holly B's Bakery on Lopez Island and we have been here for 37 years," Said Holly Bower, owner of the bakery when Evening first met up with her.
 "We started feeding some of these people when they were youngsters and now we're feeding their children."

 Holly use to sell bread door to door when she was a kid in Seattle.
 Now she makes the best baked goods on the island.

 "Our most popular items are our Cinnamon Rolls.
 Butter Horns are a close second."